Superalgos/Superalgos/README.md

 **hits:** The number of trades resulting in profits in the current execution.

 **periods:** The number of candles evaluated in the current execution.

+**positionPeriods:** The number of candles in the current open position.

+**positionDays:** The number of days in the current open position.

 # Simulation